MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsCustomBannerText.md

 ## SYNOPSIS

-The CsTeamsCustomBannerText cmdlets enable administrators to configure a custom text on the banner displayed when compliance recording bots start recording the call.
+Custom text on the banner displayed when compliance recording bots start recording the call.

 ## SYNTAX